smdabdoub/awesome-rm-omics/README.md

 While many of the packages here are marketed for a single type of "omics" data (metagenomics, metabolome, etc.).
 Many can be utilized across the -omics universe.

 The common thread among the methods listed here is that the same samples are measured across multiple time-points and may be measured with two or more modalities (e.g.: microbiome, metabolome, and miRNA).
-The data can be described as multiple matrices/tables with the same number of samples (not a strict requirement for all methods) and varying number of features.
+The data can be described as multiple matrices/tables with the same number of samples (not a strict requirement for all methods), a varying number of features, and (in some cases) clinical/environmental/other covariates of interest.

 The repo is in the style of Mike Love's [awesome-multi-omics](https://github.com/mikelove/awesome-multi-omics) repository for multi-omics analysis methods (which, in turn, is in the style of Sean Davis' [awesome-single-cell](https://github.com/seandavi/awesome-single-cell) repo for single-cell analysis methods).
 Note that there is a Multi-omics section for software handling repeated measures studies with multiple measurement modalities, so there will be some overlap with [awesome-multi-omics](https://github.com/mikelove/awesome-multi-omics).